 Direct USDA Loans are home loans issued by USDA.

-- Low income is define by average incomes depending on the region
+- Low income is defined by average incomes depending on the region

-- Mortgage Rates can be as low as 1.0% for very low income borrowers with families, this includes subsidies
+Mortgage Rates can be as low for very low-income borrowers with families, this includes subsidies.

 How Do Home Buyers Qualify For 100% Financing USDA Home Loans

 USDA Loans are for owner occupant properties only.
-Second home financing and investment property loans are not allowed with USDA Financing.
-Most lenders want to see a lot of income by their borrowers.
-The more income a home buyer has, the safer and less risk lenders have.
+Second-home financing and investment property loans are not allowed with USDA Financing.
+Most lenders want to see a lot of income from their borrowers.
+The more income a home buyer has, the safer and fewer risk lenders have.
 Not with USDA Loans.
 USDA has maximum household income limits.
-Families with high income cannot qualify.
-Income limits and caps is different dependent on location and dependent on size of household.
-Our viewers can click on USDA map and table to find out the maximum income limit on the county home buyers are interested in purchasing a home.
+Families with high incomes cannot qualify.
+Income limits and caps are different dependent on location and dependent on the size of the household.
+Our viewers can click on the USDA map and table to find out the maximum income limit on the county home buyers are interested in purchasing a home.

 Here are USDA Mortgage Requirements And Credit/Income Guidelines:

-- U.S. citizenship or permanent resident of U.S.
+- U.S. citizenship or permanent resident of the U.S.